owmo-dev/token-art-tools/README.md

 python -m http.server 5500
 ```

-Copy/paste the resulting localhost URL into the application
+Paste the URL of your local server into the web application

 ```
 http://localhost:5500
 ```

-Use the controls provided to manipulate the hash and see how your artwork updates
+Have fun creating with the available features in the web application!

 ## Running App Locally